Jedara Bale: Production

 It was also the first south Indian film to use the miniature faking technique for a car explosion sequence.
 Additionally, it was Rajkumar's first film without a male playback singer.

 Soundtrack

 The music for the film was composed by G. K. Venkatesh with Ilayaraja serving as the assistant.
+Lyrics for the soundtrack was written by R. N. Jayagopal.
+The album consists of four tracks.